Juanvvc/crypto/slides/13-bec.md

 </style>

 1. **Admins**
-    - Activate 2FA, disable legacy login
+    - Enable 2FA, disable legacy login
-    - Activate mailbox auditing
+    - Enable mailbox auditing
-    - Regularly, check rules
+    - Regularly, check automatic rules
     - Train your users
 1. **Users**
     - Check the address of the other participant in the communication